Put simply, car insurance fronting is a form of fraud whereby someone who should be the main driver, pretends to be a named driver.

 Insurance companies use a range of techniques and motor insurance databases for detecting this kind of fraud when you buy a policy and begin driving.

-If they don’t find out at the time of purchase, it usually comes up when making a claim.
+If they don’t find out at the time of purchase, it usually comes up when making a claim - so, it's better to be safe then sorry.

 What type of drivers can I select when getting a quote?